Complaints Procedure & Policy

 Any referral to the Ombudsman must be made no later than:

-- Three years from when you should reasonably have known that there was cause for
+- one year from when you should reasonably have known that there was cause for

 The Ombudsman may extend these time limits if there are exceptional circumstances, for example if you are prevented from meeting the time limit as a result of serious illness, or where the time limit has not expired when you raised the complaint with us.